IBM/dbb-zappbuild/build-conf/README.md

 dbb.RepositoryClient.passwordFile | DBB configuration property for web application logon password file.  ***Can be overridden by build.groovy option -pf, --pf***

 ### dependencyReport.properties
-Propertes used by the impact utilities to generate a report of external impacted files
+Properties used by the impact utilities to generate a report of external impacted files

 --- | ---
 reportExternalImpacts | Flag to indicate if an *impactBuild* should analyze and report external impacted files in other collections ***Can be overridden by build.groovy option -re, --reportExternalImpacts***